lupyuen/pinetime-rust-mynewt/rust/app/src/ast.md

     int Len;
     ```

-1. Functions also need to be flipped from this...
+1. Flip all Functions from this...

     ```go
     //  In Go...